-Recently, Nancy shared insights on Medium gleaned from a Lean In session she led with fellow evening and weekend MBA student Tess Peppers.
+This past year, Nancy led a session with fellow evening and weekend MBA student Tess Peppers.
 Joining in were Haas Director of Diversity and Inclusion Élida Bautista, Dean Rich Lyons, Haas Lecturer and film producer Adam Leipzig, and students from the full-time and part-time MBA programs.

 The group discussed making diversity actionable through allyship and, says Nancy, shared "an incredible hour full of candid conversations, powerful stories, and plenty of 'A-ha!' moments."

 Among these were five approaches to making diversity actionable through allyship:

 - Allyship isn't only about speaking for others; sometimes it's about knowing when it's your job to take up less space.

 - Naming your intention can strengthen it.
 One example? the Manbassadors connected to Women in Leadership at Berkeley Haas.

 - Remember that power is not so much given as taken.
 That means a moment of genuine presence can shift the power dynamic.

 - Focus when working in intersectional causes can enhance impact, as with the Gender Equity Initiative at Berkeley Haas.